Zplusdragon/PLIP/README.md

 ```

 ## Models
 We utilize ResNet50 and Bert as our encoders.
 After pre-training, we fine-tune and evaluate the performance on three downstream tasks.
-The checkpoints have been released at [Baidu Yun](https://pan.baidu.com/s/1LjT-x6kjGwpO2EP4Ni7bCA?pwd=1037).
+The checkpoints have been released at [Baidu Yun](https://pan.baidu.com/s/1LjT-x6kjGwpO2EP4Ni7bCA?pwd=1037) and [Google Drive](https://drive.google.com/file/d/1Cpid6AGHXF_is5ULB3UJKMGvl6kf2Tmg/view?usp=sharing).

 ### CUHK-PEDES dataset (Text Re-ID R@1/R@10)
 | Pre-train | CMPM/C | SSAN | LGUR |